filviu/blog/content/posts/2012/2012-01-17-fixing-a-self-pressing-button-on-an-asus-vw202sr-monitor.md

 [<img decoding="async" loading="lazy" title="Asus monitor dissasembly step" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2012/01/IMG_0375_v1-500x239.jpg" alt="Asus monitor dissasembly step" width="500" height="239" />][8]

-**Try not to open the wrong one** like I did!The problem was that I didn&#8217;t have buttons like this to solder in place.
+**Try not to open the wrong one** like I did!The problem was that I didn't have buttons like this to solder in place.
 So I tried to see if I can fix it.
 Ok this is a bit tricky.
 Use a magnifying glass if you need to.
-The button has a metal casing held in place by 4 _clamps_ (clasp? &#8211; for lack of a better term).
+The button has a metal casing held in place by 4 _clamps_ (clasp? - for lack of a better term).
 I used a snapped syringe needle to gently lift it over the four clamps.
 Inside you will find a dome shaped metal disk (this is the one closing the circuit) and two plastic parts.
 Try to lift the casing without moving them and make note (take a picture) of their arrangement.
 It is important that they face the same way when assembling the button.

 [<img decoding="async" loading="lazy" title="Asus monitor dissasembly step" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2012/01/IMG_0376_v1-500x245.jpg" alt="Asus monitor dissasembly step" width="500" height="245" />][9]

 Not a good picture but enough detail on the bad button.
 The problem was caused by 1-2 metal particulates in the button.
 I cleaned it with a cotton swab.
 After you put the disc and the two plastic parts in place simply press the casing to snap in place.

-&nbsp;

-&nbsp;

 [<img decoding="async" loading="lazy" title="Asus monitor dissasembly step" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2012/01/IMG_0377_v1-500x227.jpg" alt="Asus monitor dissasembly step" width="500" height="227" />][10]

-Don&#8217;t forget to connect the cable back to the PCB.
+Don't forget to connect the cable back to the PCB.

 Do everything you did to get here in reverse to assemble the monitor!